cdbdev/choice-board-backend/README.md

 # Choice-board-backend

-This repo contains the source code for the **Choice Board** application.
+This repo contains the source code for the **Choice Board** BACKEND application.

 It consists of 3 folders:
 - internal (source code of the application)